-It is based on guidance published by the Information Commissioner's Office (ICO) on the GDPR.
+It is based on guidance published by the Information Commissioner's Office (ICO) on the UK GDPR and guidance from the Department for Education (DfE) on Generative artificial intelligence in education.

 It also reflects the ICO's code of practice for the use of surveillance cameras and personal information.